jacksoncharles/laravel-searchable-endpoints/README.md

 ## Parameter Trait
 The [parameter trait](https://github.com/webconfection/illuminate-searchable-repositories/blob/master/src/Traits/ParameterTrait.php) enables you to pass a multi-dimensional array into your repository using the setParameters() method.
 The parameter will then be used to build your query and the results can be retrieved using of any the conventional repository methods: *all*, *paginate*, *find*, *findBy*, *first* and *count*.

-Thirteen comparison operators are currently supported.
+13 comparison operators are currently supported.
 Where the key of each array maps to a searchable item (eg: database column) in permanent storage.
 Further examples can be found inside the [test suite](https://github.com/webconfection/illuminate-searchable-repositories/blob/master/tests/CriteriaTest.php)

 #### with
 Array of relationship names.
 Deeply nested data can be retrieved using the DOT notation.